0xPolygonMiden/miden-base/docs/architecture/note.md

 #### Ephemeral note

+Ephemeral `Note`s can be consumed before having been registered on-chain.
+At the [blockchain](blockchain.md) level the protocol takes care to erase `Note`s if the creation and the consumption of the said `Note` happens to be in the same batch.

-These specific `Note`s can be consumed even if not yet registered on-chain.
-They can be chained together into one final proof.
-This can allow for example sub-second communication below blocktimes by adding additional trust assumptions.
+Ephemeral `Note`s can be chained together into a final proof which allows for example, sub-second communication below blocktimes by adding additional trust assumptions.

 ### Note validation